 As you train your brain by repeatedly practicing new emotionally intelligent behaviors, your brain builds the pathways needed to make them into habits.
 Before long, you begin responding to your surroundings with emotional intelligence without even having to think about it.
 And just as your brain reinforces the use of new behaviors, the connections supporting old, destructive behaviors will die off as you learn to limit your use of them.”

 Neural Pathways and the Nervous System

 Yes, that’s true, there is a definite relationship between the neural pathways in the brain and learning new skills.
-When the parasympathetic nervous system is switched on, those pathways in the brain can function well, having the flexibility they need to reinforce the new and positive behaviors.
+When the parasympathetic nervous system is switched on, those pathways in the brain can function well, having the flexibility they need to reinforce new and positive behaviors.
 You are relaxed and calm in your body and able to think more clearly.
-Oxygen is flowing to your brain, you are able to breathe more deeply, be present in your body while self-aware of what is going on in your emotions.
+Oxygen is flowing to your brain, you are able to breathe more deeply and be present in your body while being self-aware of what is going on in your emotions.
 You can respond to situations more calmly.

 When you are not stressed you are able to be more emotionally intelligent, however, if we are going through life in a state of fear and anxiety – aka the sympathetic nervous system state, it is difficult to have EQ because all your energy is working towards keeping you safe.
 When The Stress Response is triggered your blood is going to your extremities to be ready to fight or flee.
-Your system is checking every interaction, every step you take as “is this safe?”
-You are hyper-vigilant because your body is spending every ounce of energy in “keeping you safe” at all costs.
+Your system is checking every interaction, every step you take as “Is this safe?”
+You are hyper-vigilant because your body is spending every ounce of energy on “keeping you safe” at all costs.